• Home

 Using daemon mode

-Optionally, you can configure server-side LaunchDarkly SDKs to communicate directly with Relay Proxy's persistent data store.
+Daemon mode requires that you configure server-side LaunchDarkly SDKs to communicate directly with the Relay Proxy's persistent data store.
 We recommend this configuration when you're using LaunchDarkly with PHP or in a serverless environment.

-Here is a diagram showing how SDKs can be configured to use the Relay Proxy in daemon mode:
+Here is a diagram showing how the Relay Proxy works in daemon mode:

 SDKs configured to use the Relay Proxy while in daemon mode.